- See Products by Category or Business Size >

 Consider Fidelity’s target date strategies for your plan

-To learn more about Fidelity’s target date strategies and diverse product offering ,contact your Fidelity representative or visit go.fidelity.com/freedom.
+To learn more about Fidelity’s target date strategies and diverse product offering, contact your Fidelity representative.

 Before investing, consider the funds' investment objectives, risks, charges, and expenses.
 Contact Fidelity for a prospectus or, if available, a summary prospectus containing this information.
 Read it carefully.

 Fidelity Freedom Funds are designed for investors who anticipate retiring in or within a few years of the fund's target retirement year at or around age 65 and plan to gradually withdraw the value of their account in the fund over time.
 Except for the Freedom Income Fund, the funds' asset allocation strategy becomes increasingly conservative as it approaches the target date and beyond.
 Ultimately, they are expected to merge with the Freedom Income Fund.
 The investment risk of each Fidelity Freedom Fund changes over time as its asset allocation changes.
-The funds are subject to the volatility of the financial markets, including that of equity and fixed income investments in the U.S. and abroad, and may be subject to risks associated with investing in high-yield, small-cap, commodity-linked, and foreign securities.
+The funds are subject to the volatility of the financial markets, including that of equity and fixed income investments in the U.S. and abroad, and may be subject to risks associated with investing in high-yield, small-cap, commodity-related, and foreign securities.
+Leverage can increase market exposure, magnify investment risks, and cause losses to be realized more quickly.
 No target date fund is considered a complete retirement program and there is no guarantee any single fund will provide sufficient retirement income at or through retirement.
 Principal invested is not guaranteed at any time, including at or after the funds' target dates.

 Please note that our Target Date funds are not individualized and our ability to help participants meet their income replacement goals is dependent on both investment performance and participant contribution and withdrawal behavior.